Bangladesh

 • On the way, you will explore Sompur Mahavihara.
 This is one of the most important archaeological sites in the country.

-• It was the biggest Buddhist monastery south of the Himalayas and the vast complex itself along with, terracotta artworks and ruins of the central complex are ancient archaeological marvels in the country.
+• It was the biggest Buddhist monastery south of the Himalayas, and the vast complex itself, along with terracotta artworks and ruins of the central complex are ancient archaeological marvels in the country.

 Rajshahi